rapyuta-robotics/rclUE/README.md

 # Basic information
-This build of the plugin is based on ROS2 Eloquent and has been tested on Ubuntu 18
+This build of the plugin is based on ROS2 Eloquent and has been tested on Ubuntu 18 (master branch)

 # Installation
 ## How to install this plugin (Ubuntu 18):